 You still have to pay significant out-of-pocket costs when you seek care.
 Plus, original Medicare doesn’t cover prescription drugs, dental, hearing, or vision care.

-Medicare Advantage plans offer an “all in one” alternative to getting original Medicare plus supplemental coverage.
+Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting original Medicare plus supplemental coverage.
 These plans are available from private insurers as a full replacement.